abdulmakuya/gradnet/report.md

 ##Dev challenges.

 restring a ui element to use a single external stylesheet file.
-overlapping of cdn,making unpredictable ui arrangement,(inline styling was used to solve this)
+overlapping of cdn,making unpredictable ui arrangement,(inline styling was used to solve this).
+using iframe tag,and trying to make it seamless